 Next, the Virginia Department of Elections issued guidance to local election boards on August 4, 2020, particularly allowing ballots received within the Election Day plus-3 window even if they do not have a postmark, or the postmark is missing or illegible.
 This is in violation of Virginia statute (24.2-709) requirement that “any absentee ballot returned to the general registrar after the closing of the polls on election day but before noon on the third day after the election and postmarked on or before the date of the election shall be counted…” (emphasis added).
 The Public Interest Legal Foundation (PILF), on behalf of Thomas Reed, a Frederick County electoral board member, sued to block this practice, and on October 28, 2020, the Court ruled for Reed in a preliminary injunction hearing that Virginia could not accept and count late absentee ballots missing postmarks and USPS barcodes could not indicate date of mailing.
 A consent decree, entered by the Court on January 13, 2021, sets forth that late ballots missing postmarks be rejected.
 If a late-arriving ballot contains an illegible postmark but USPS barcodes do not indicate a late mailing, it can be accepted.
 More information on this case is available here.

 During the Special Session called by Governor Northam in the fall of 2020, a bill making massive changes only applying to the 2020 November General Election, was passed on very narrow party-line margins, and signed by the Governor.
 SB 5120 appropriated $2,000,000 to the Department of Elections to be used to provide prepaid postage for the return of absentee ballots and also makes other procedural changes for absentee voting for the November 3, 2020, election, including directing the State Board of Elections to promulgate guidelines for the establishment and operation of drop-off locations for completed ballots.
 The Governor signed the bill on Sept.
 4, less than two months prior to the election, and purported to go into effect immediately, in violation of the Virginia Constitution.
+Following the Nov.
+2020 election, my staff and volunteers contacted all 133 Voter Registrars in the Commonwealth to determine the impact of this legislation and other election law changes crammed through in 2020, and received much valuable feedback about how all these changes, enacted in a short timeframe, made it extremely difficult for them to conduct the November 2020 election properly.

 On Fri, Feb 5, 2021 at 5:59 PM Dave A LaRock <DelDLaRock@house.virginia.gov> wrote: